wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-submit-jobs.md

 ## Prerequisites

-* **HPC Pack head node deployed in an Azure VM** - You can use automated tools such as an [Azure quickstart template](https://azure.microsoft.com/documentation/templates/) or an [Azure PowerShell script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) to deploy the head node and cluster, or you can deploy the cluster manually in Azure as you would for an on-premises cluster.
+* **HPC Pack head node deployed in an Azure VM** - You can use automated tools such as an <!-- deleted by customization [Azure quickstart template](https://azure.microsoft.com/documentation/templates/) or --> an [Azure PowerShell script](/documentation/articles/virtual-machines-hpcpack-cluster-powershell-script) to deploy the head node and cluster, or you can deploy the cluster manually in Azure as you would for an on-premises cluster.
 You will need the DNS name of the head node and the credentials of a cluster administrator to